beaumanvienna/marley/README.md

 <br />
 Currently, development takes place under Ubuntu.
 Testing is happening under Bionic and Focal, and soon also under Arch, Fedora, and Gentoo. <br />
 <br />
-Pull requests are welcome in general.
+In general, pull requests are welcome.
 The project needs Open GL / Game programmers to bring more life into the frontend.
 It should feel like an actual retro game or console eventually.
 A retro art designer would also be great.
 Other programming tasks include integrating more core modules such as Scumm VM, Stella or Mame, porting the ROM collection browser from Kodi to C++/Marley, or simply testing and bug fixing.